 Rhode Island – Day 20 – 21

 Settle in Newport for the rest of the trip and relax while exploring the city, walking the Cliff Walk with fantastic views on the ocean and, of course, the mansions, like the Vanderbilts or the Breakers.

-Furthermore, have fun while taking part in a Ghost walk and enjoy all the different fishes and sea fruits at the Newport Seafood Festival.
+Furthermore, you can have fun while taking part in a Ghost walk and enjoy all the different fishes and sea fruits at the Newport Seafood Festival.

 Massachusetts – Day 22 – 23

 Back to Massachusetts, where this journey began.
 It is a 2.5 hours drive one way from Newport to Cape Cod.
 Therefore you can stay in Newport and combine it with a day trip to the peninsula.
 With plenty of things to see and do like the beaches, the lighthouse, Provincetown, a beautiful little town, quite crowded, but still lovely, it is worth a visit.
 You will find the most delicious fried mussels in this area.
 For me, it was a long lasting point on my bucket list.
 Do you have one more day left?
 Then you should go to Martha´s Vineyard.